DmxLarchey/Introduction-to-Coq/HANOI.md

 to the right rod/tower, using the middle rod/tower as temporary storage.

 The standalone Coq source file [`hanoi.v`](hanoi.v) contains code to achieve this outcome.
-Your goal is to _fill the holes_ which are totally or partially admitted proof scripts.
+Your goal is to _fill the holes._
+Holes are totally admitted or partially admitted proof scripts.
+The proof sketch will lead you to the goal.

+* You do not need to invent complicated inductions or introduce new notions, the modeling is done for you;
+* But you need to be able to understand how the informal problem is modeled by these definitions and notations;
+* Your capacity to use and combine tactics will be critical to your success in filling proof holes;
+* Some holes are very easy, and some other are much more difficult;
-For those willing to go further, some suggested improvments appear at the end of the project file.
+* For those willing to go further, some suggested improvements appear at the end of the project file.

 ## Expectations and Timetable